Places Where You Can Salsa Dance in Greenville, SC

 This was before marriage and kids, so I had time to go several times a week to lessons and dancing.
 But I got more out of it than I ever expected.
 I met my husband during one of those early classes.
 He had been taking lessons for a few months and easily impressed me.
 We went dancing together for nearly three years before we started dating and then got married.

 We don’t go as often as we’d like to now, but when I heard about dancing salsa in the plaza at the Peace Center last summer, I got a babysitter and made plans to go.
-After all, when does the chance come up to dance under the stars?
+After all, when does the chance come up to dance at sunset?
 Not often enough.

 The event is family-friendly as well.
 We saw lots of kids there getting their groove on.
 There were dancers of every age and ability.